Banner

 Quality & Performance Improvement Course

-Children’s Hospital at Montefiore is offering a 12 month course on the principles of quality improvement (QI) theory and its application to children’s health care systems and child health.
+Children’s Hospital at Montefiore Einstein is offering a 12 month course on the principles of quality improvement (QI) theory and its application to children’s health care systems and child health.

 The course is open to faculty and staff in healthcare systems who are interested in learning quality improvement methods to improve healthcare and outcomes for children and their families.
 Physicians, nurses, administrators, nurse practitioners, physician assistants, respiratory therapists, social workers, are all welcome to apply.